-There are days when I am lazy and I spend the day reading, knitting, playing solitaire, or surfing Facebook to see what my friends all over the world are up to.
-I feel guilty for these wasteful days, but I shouldn’t—everyone has days like that.
+There are days when I am lazy and I spend the day reading, knitting, playing solitaire, or surfing my Facebook feed to see what my friends all over the world are up to.
+I feel guilty for these wasteful hours, but I shouldn’t—everyone has days like that.
 I probably have even fewer than most people because I find so much joy in keeping my hands busy.

 THEN, there are days when I have what I call “pinch-myself moments.”
 And those make all the other regular and challenging days of my travel lifestyle worthwhile.

 I can never plan a pinch-myself moment or know when one is going to happen.
-It might occur at a time when you would expect it—like when I arrived at the port of Tallinn, Estonia after an overnight ferry ride; or while I was teaching a lace knitting class at the Roscommon Lamb Festival in Ireland; or tossing some of Rachel’s ashes into the Atlantic Ocean at the end of my Camino in Spain.
+It sometimes occurs at a time when I might expect it—like when I arrived at the port of Tallinn, Estonia after an overnight ferry ride; or while I was teaching a lace knitting class at the Roscommon Lamb Festival in Ireland; or tossing some of Rachel’s ashes into the Atlantic Ocean at the end of my Camino in Spain.

 But interestingly, pinch-myself moments mostly happen completely unexpectedly—like while on a day hike on Aran Island in Scotland; or sitting in a tiny pub knitting on a cold winter night; or being awakened by a muezzin’s call to prayer, or—surprisingly—in the front seat of a hot and crowded martschutka (van) on the way from Bishkek to Karakol, Kyrgyzstan, with sweat pouring down my chest.

 It is a wonderful feeling.
 I wish I could bottle it up and share it with the world.
 I always try to hold on to it, and sometimes just the savoring of it makes the feeling last a bit longer.
-But more often, the moment flits away, butterfly-like, and no amount of trying will recapture the elusive feeling.
+But more often, the moment flits away, elusive as a butterfly, and no amount of trying will recapture the feeling.

 It would be a bit addictive, this feeling.
 But I cannot conjure it at will.
 It appears when it wants to and without warning.